 - Roll and play cube is $25 on Amazon

-Board books all cost around $8 (price of these) and then I couldn't find anything like the velcro critter bush, pocket mouse, or something as safe/well made at the compact mirror in this kit.
+I couldn't find something as safe/well made at the compact mirror in this kit.

-How much does The Pioneer Play Kit from Lovevery Cost?
+How much does The Adventurer Play Kit from Lovevery Cost?